OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 >
 >    "The redirect URI `{Full absolute URL to add-in home page}` specified in the request doesn't match the redirect URIs configured for the application  ... "
 >
-> This is caused because new web applications that are deployed to SharePoint may take up to 24 hours to be available.
+> This occurs because new web applications that are deployed to SharePoint may take up to 24 hours to be available.
 To make your add-in debuggable immediately, take the following steps:
 >
 >    1. Stop debugging in Visual Studio.
 >    1. [Create a PowerShell script](/powershell/scripting/windows-powershell/ise/how-to-write-and-run-scripts-in-the-windows-powershell-ise) with the following lines.
 Replace the placeholder `{Full absolute URL to add-in home page}` with the redirect URL in the error message; for example, "https://contoso-79d42f062409ae.sharepoint.com/_forms/default.aspx".